Build your app

 To test the app, scan the QR code with an iOS or Android device.
 A page opens where you can click to install the right build for your device.

-Depending on the type of certificate you built with and the version of iOS, you will need to take different steps to allow opening the app.
+Depending on the device you're using, you will need to take different steps to allow opening the app.

-• iOS, built with Ad Hoc certificate: On iOS 16 and up, you will need to enable Developer mode to allow opening the app after installing it.
+• iOS: On iOS 16 and up, you will need to enable Developer mode to allow opening the app after installing it.
 Go to Settings / Privacy & Security > Developer Mode and turn on the toggle.
 Are you getting the message that the app's integrity could not be verified?
 Please make sure that your Device ID is added to the provisioning profile.

 • Android: Go to Settings / Security and switch on Unknown sources to allow installing apps that are not coming from the Play Store.